raceconditionrunning/raceconditionrunning.github.io/quarantine-relay.md

 ### Abstract

 A ragtag group of hooligans and ne'er-do-wells run around the city for seemingly no reason whatsoever.
-The appear to enjoy it and take numerous photos along the way.
+They appear to enjoy it and take numerous photos along the way.
 This document serves as a record of the events of the first RCR Quarantine Relay so that future generations --- or more likely, the extraterrestrials who eventually find Earth after humanity is wiped out by the giant meteor we all